top of page

 To get to Virginia International Raceway you have to drive off the main roads; State Highway 58 is the closest main roadway, connecting Danville to South Boston.
 There are no major highways in or around the area, with I-85 almost 30-45 minutes away to the southeast.

 That said, once you get to the track parking is plentiful on site and is well-marked.
-Fans can also enjoy getting around the facility easily, thanks to signage pointing them towards the paddock area from the main parking lots in the infield.
+Fans can also enjoy getting around the facility easily, thanks to signage pointing them toward the paddock area from the main parking lots in the infield.

 Return on Investment 4